- How to insert the event day logistics

 How to insert the event day logistics

 Next, check the box labeled "Select All."
-Then, choose "Update Logistics" from the "Action" drop-down menu.
+Then, click the Bulk Action Button.

-A template will populate, allowing you to input the information by typing directly into the fields or by copying and pasting the relevant details.
+A template will populate, allowing you to input the information by typing directly into the fields or by copying and pasting the relevant details from somewhere else you have it saved.

 Load-in and Load-out Sections